 The types of properties serviced include:

-CustomerServ’s contact centers that specialize in real estate, property management and home services provide the following:
+CustomerServ’s contact centers that specialize in the following: